What is CORN?

 225th General Assembly Nominations

-At its September meeting, New Castle Presbytery will elect one Minister of Word and Sacrament Commissioner, one Ruling Elder Commissioner, one Young Adult Advisory Delegate, and one alternate for each position.
+At its September 2021 meeting, New Castle Presbytery elected one Minister of Word and Sacrament Commissioner, one Ruling Elder Commissioner, one Young Adult Advisory Delegate, and one alternate for each position.

 The Committee on Representation and Nominations (CORN) is responsible for presenting the slate of nominees for these positions to the Presbytery.
 CORN requests that the Session of each congregation and worshiping community of New Castle Presbytery prayerfully identify a Ruling Elder and/or Young Adult in their congregation who would be faithful representatives of New Castle Presbytery as a Commissioner or Delegate to the General Assembly.

 View the helpful resource document regarding commissioner expectations here.
-You can see the docket and schedule here.
-Nominees for Commissioners and Alternates will be selected from the nominations received by August 1, 2021 and submitted to CORN through the appropriate nomination form.
+Nominees for Commissioners and Alternates are selected from the nominations received by a specified date and submitted to CORN through the appropriate nomination form.

 The Committee on Nominations Process for Selecting GA Commissioners